top of page

 In yoga therapy the role of the practitioner is to help EMPOWER individuals accomplish their goals.
 We use the Kosha Model* ( Kosha= Sheath in Sanskrit, 5 layers: body, energy, mind, wisdom & bliss) to assess a person.
 We are multidimensional beings, so it is vital that we consider the WHOLE aspects of being on multiple levels that are interconnected.

 Each session will be tailored to the individual need/goal of the client.
 We begin with an assessment and we will work together on co-creating an appropriate plan - which may shift as times goes by.
-This can be helpful for someone looking to start their own yoga practice, fine-tune alignment, get more into creative expression, self care, rehab an injury, pain management, cultivate inner peace (via breath-work, meditation, mindfulness), lifestyle changes (improve sleep habits, positive self talk, exercise, stress-reduction).
+This can be helpful for someone looking to start their own yoga practice, fine-tune alignment, develop creative expression, self care rituals, rehab an injury, pain management, cultivate inner peace (via breath-work, meditation, mantras + mudras), lifestyle changes (improve sleep habits, positive self talk, exercise, stress-reduction).

 *Kosha Model: yoga therapy is a combination of physical therapy, psychotherapy, spiritually counseling : models to address challenges on every level of being.